mendersoftware/mender-docs/07.Administration/02.Production-installation/docs.md

 The path depends on local docker configuration and may vary between installations.

-### Final configuration
+### Configuration

-The deployment configuration still needs some final touches.
+The deployment configuration now needs to be edited.
 Open `config/prod.yml` in your favorite editor.

 #### Storage proxy